Breaking Bad Molecules: Are MLLMs Ready for Structure-Level Molecular Detoxification?: Experiments

-\paragraph{Effect of Candidate Molecule Count on Success Rate.} To systematically analyze the impact of the number of generated candidates $k$ on the success rate of toxicity repair, we select the \texttt{Claude-3.7 Sonnet}~\cite{claude37sonnet2024} model and vary $k \in [1,9]$ by dynamically specifying the number of molecules to be generated in the prompt.
+\textbf{Effect of Candidate Molecule Count on Success Rate.} To systematically analyze the impact of the number of generated candidates $k$ on the success rate of toxicity repair, we select the \texttt{Claude-3.7 Sonnet}~\cite{claude37sonnet2024} model and vary $k \in [1,9]$ by dynamically specifying the number of molecules to be generated in the prompt.
 Each set of generated results is evaluated consistently using the ToxiEval framework.
-Figure~\ref{fig:candidate} presents the task-level radar charts (a) and the corresponding overall success rates (b) under different values of $k$.
+Fig.~\ref{fig:candidate} presents the task-level radar charts \textbf{panel (a)} and the corresponding overall success rates \textbf{panel (b)} under different values of $k$.

-Experimental results show that increasing the number of candidates significantly improves the success rate of toxicity repair, but with a clear diminishing marginal return.
-Since MLLMs have a limited understanding of toxicity mechanisms, the quality of generated molecules does not increase linearly, leading to a plateau in the overall success rate.
+Experimental results show that increasing the number of candidates improves the success rate of toxicity repair, but with diminishing marginal returns.
+Specifically, the overall success rate rises from $24.70\%$ at $k{=}1$ to $\approx 35\%$ around $k{=}3$--$4$, and then plateaus with minor fluctuations for larger $k$.
 At the task level, different tasks exhibit varying sensitivity to $k$.
-For multi-label tasks such as \texttt{Tox21} and \texttt{ToxCast}, the success rate grows almost linearly with $k$, suggesting that increased structural diversity among candidates improves the likelihood of matching the target mechanism.
-In contrast, for complex representation tasks like \texttt{LD50} and \texttt{SkinRxn}, the success rate improvement remains limited even when $k \geq 6$.
-This indicates that such tasks impose higher demands on structural generation quality and mechanistic modeling and that merely increasing the number of candidates cannot compensate for MLLMs’ limitations in semantic reasoning and molecular graph understanding.
+For multi-label tasks such as \texttt{Tox21} and \texttt{ToxCast}, the success rate increases noticeably as $k$ grows in the low-$k$ regime and then approaches saturation, suggesting that additional candidate diversity mainly increases the chance of obtaining at least one feasible repair.
+In contrast, \texttt{LD50} remains at $0\%$ across all $k$, and \texttt{DILI} shows only limited improvement, indicating that merely increasing the number of candidates cannot overcome the intrinsic difficulty of certain toxicity endpoints under the current setting.\looseness=-1

-\paragraph{Failure Mode Attribution: Toxicity Bottleneck or Drug-Likeness Bottleneck?} To further analyze the causes of failure for candidate molecules generated by MLLMs in the ToxiEval framework, we categorize unsuccessful samples into two distinct types: